In the quest for less clutter and more freedom, I decided to take steps towards a more minimalist lifestyle.

-They are content with what the currently have, and take responsibility in making the choice to purchase items rather than allowing alluring marketing to make the choice for them.
-They focus on filtering items in and out of their life through mindfulness, and not tossing everything out to the curb!
+They are content with what they currently have, and take responsibility in making the choice to purchase items rather than allowing alluring marketing to make the choice for them.
+They focus on filtering items in and out of their life through mindfulness, and not tossing everything out to the curb.

 If our ultimate goal is happiness and fulfillment, then the important thing is that we are looking in the right places.

 The allure of retail therapy is that you will feel better afterwards.
-I know firsthand that empty mindless consuming can feel just as bad as having nothing at all.
+However, it doesn’t always live up to those expectations.
+I know firsthand that empty, mindless consumption can feel just as bad as having nothing at all.

 So whether you chose to live happily with very few possessions or you chose to fill your home with lots of things you love and cherish, the important thing is that you made the choice.

 Consciously.
 Mindfully.
 With intention and gratitude.